Okay, your year-end fundraising blitz is over. Now what? Do not simply take the money and run — consider nonprofit gratitude.

 - That no goods or services were provided (as long as they weren’t).

 The goal is to show donors they mean more to you than they thought they did.
-This is a critical step if you want a ‘next gift.’
+This is a critical step if you want the ‘next gift.’

 Include a warm thank you in your e-newsletter or blog.